-This is what you will pay out-of-pocket for covered care
+This is what you will pay out-of-pocket for covered care:

-This is what you will pay out -or-pocket for covered care Cost-sharing Cost-sharing is the general term used to refer to your out-of-pocket costs (e.g., deductible, coinsurance, and copayments) for the covered care you receive.
+Cost-sharing Cost-sharing is the general term used to refer to your out-of-pocket costs (e.g., deductible, coinsurance, and copayments) for the covered care you receive.

 Copayments A copayment is a fixed amount of money you pay to the provider, facility, pharmacy, etc., when you receive certain services.

-Example: When you see your primary care physician you pay a copayment of \$20 per office visit.
+Example: When you see your primary care physician, you pay a copayment of \$20 per office visit.

 Coinsurance Coinsurance is the percentage of our allowable fee that you must pay for your care.

 Example: In our Plan, you pay 50% of our allowance for infertility services or durable medical equipment.

-Your catastrophic protection out-of-pocket maximum After your co-payments and your coinsurance for medical and surgical services total \$2,000 per person or \$4,000 per family enrollment in any calendar year, you do not have to pay any more for covered services.
-However, the following services do not count toward your catastrophic protection out-of-pocket maximum, and you must continue to pay co-payments and/or coinsurance for these services: 1. your prescription drugs 2. infertility services 3. the Access+ HMO self-referral specialty visit co-payments.
-For mental health and substance abuse benefits, you pay \$2,000 in co-payments or coinsurance for a Self Only enrollment or \$4,000 for a Self and Family enrollment.
-After that you do not have to make any further payments the rest of the year for authorized treatment or services.
-However, you must continue to pay co-payments for prescription drugs.
-Be sure to keep accurate records of your co-payments and coinsurances since you are responsible for informing us when you reach the maximum.
+Your catastrophic protection out-of-pocket maximum After your (co-payments and your coinsurance) total \$3,000 for Self Only or \$3,000 per person for Self Plus One or \$6,000 per Self and Family enrollment in any calendar year, you do not have to pay any more for covered services.
+However, the following services do not count toward your catastrophic protection out-of-pocket maximum, and you must continue to pay co-payments and/or coinsurance for these services:

+1. infertility services

+Be sure to keep accurate records of your co-payments and coinsurance since you are responsible for informing us when you reach the maximum.
 You must notify Blue Shield Member Services in writing when you feel that your catastrophic protection out-of-pocket maximum has been reached.
 At that time, you must submit complete and accurate records to us substantiating your copay and/or coinsurance expenditures.
 Receipts and/or statements must include: name of patient, date of service and amount paid.

-Send information to: Blue Shield of California Access+ HMO Member Services P.O.
-Box 272550 Chico, CA 95927 or Fax: to 916-650-8780 For assistance call us at 800-880-8086.
+Send information to:

+Blue Shield of California Access+ HMO Member Services P.O.
+Box 272550 Chico, CA 95927 or

+Fax: to 916-650-8780

+For assistance call us at (800) 880-8086.

+Carryover

-Carryover If you changed to this Plan during open season from a Plan with a catastrophic protection benefit and the effective date of the change was after January 1, any expenses that would have applied to that Plan's catastrophic protection benefit during the prior year will be covered by your old Plan if they are for care you received in January before your effective date of coverage in this Plan.
+If you changed to this Plan during open season from a Plan with a catastrophic protection benefit and the effective date of the change was after January 1, any expenses that would have applied to that Plan's catastrophic protection benefit during the prior year will be covered by your old Plan if they are for care you received in January before your effective date of coverage in this Plan.
 If you have already met your old Plan's catastrophic protection benefit level in full, it will continue to apply until the effective date of your coverage in this Plan.
-If you have not met this expense level in full, your old Plan will first apply your covered out-of-pocket expenses until the prior year's catastrophic level is reached and then apply the catastrophic protection benefit to coverage in this Plan.
+If you have not met this expense level in full, your old Plan will first apply your covered out-of-pocket expenses until the prior year's catastrophic level is reached and then apply the catastrophic protection benefit to covered out-of-pocket expenses incurred from that point until the effective date of your coverage in this Plan.
 Your old Plan will pay these covered expenses according to this year's benefits; benefit changes are effective January 1.

-When Government facilities bill us Facilities of the Department of Veterans Affairs, the Department of Defense and the Indian Health Services are entitled to seek reimbursement from us for certain services and supplies they provide to you or a family member.
+When Government facilities bill us

+Facilities of the Department of Veterans Affairs, the Department of Defense and the Indian Health Services are entitled to seek reimbursement from us for certain services and supplies they provide to you or a family member.
 They may not seek more than their governing laws allow.
 You may be responsible to pay for certain services and charges.
 Contact the government facility directly for more information.